mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 ![](/images/dataplanning/block/block_settings_page.png)

-Anytime a Data Point is blocked, the Quarantine Connection will forward the original batch and metadata about what was blocked to the configured Amazon S3 bucket.
+Anytime a data point is blocked, the Quarantine Connection will forward the original batch and metadata about what was blocked to the configured Amazon S3 bucket.
 You will then be able to:

 - Examine the blocked data in greater detail.
 - Backfill data that was mistakenly blocked by following our [backfill guide](/guides/data-master/blocked-data-backfill-guide).